turbot/steampipe-plugin-turbot/docs/tables/turbot_policy_setting.md

 Policy settings in Turbot are policy definitions assigned to resources and then applied throughout the hierarchy below (policy values).

-Queries to this table must specify (usually in the `where` clause) at least one of these columns: `id`, `resource_id`, `exception`, `orphan`, `policy_type_id`, `policy_type_uri` or `filter`.
+It is recommended that queries to this table specify (usually in the `where` clause) at least one of these columns: `id`, `resource_id`, `exception`, `orphan`, `policy_type_id`, `policy_type_uri` or `filter`.